MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/bookings-virtual-appointments.md

 ## Get insight into virtual appointments usage

 > [!NOTE]
-> Update and add take-back and Premium messaging, as needed
+> Update and add take-back and Premium messaging

 The [Virtual Appointments usage report](virtual-visits-usage-report.md) in the Microsoft Teams admin center gives admins an overview of Teams virtual appointment activity in your organization.
 The report shows detailed analytics for virtual appointments including Bookings appointments.